Roshini-A91/EXNO2DS/README.md

 # RESULT
-        The above coding and output are verified results
+        Hence the above output is verified